- Faculty & Staff

 Previous Allen group members have positions in industry, national laboratories, and academia: PPG Technologies in Pittsburgh, KLA Tencor; Batelle Corporation (Analytical and Aerosol Divisions); Chemical Abstracts Service; Canadian Synchotron Facility; Spartan Chemical; OSU Surface Science Facility; Syngenta, Switzerland; Pacific Northwest National Laboratory; professor positions at Bowdoin College-Maine and Herbei University in Baoding, China.

-> Dr. Allen is accepting new graduate students for the Fall of 2013 that have interest in studying ion and molecular processes at aqueous surfaces using laser technology, specifically applying and learning vibrational phase-sensitive sum frequency generation spectroscopy.
+> Dr. Allen is accepting new graduate students for the Fall of 2015 that have interest in studying ion and molecular processes at aqueous surfaces using laser technology, specifically applying and learning vibrational sum frequency generation spectroscopy.
 Graduate students from any of the chemistry, biochemistry, biophysics, or chemical physics divisions are encouraged to request a meeting to discuss this project.
 Detailed research information can be found on the Allen Group website: http://research.chemistry.ohio-state.edu/allen/

 Complete Publication list can be found at: